 AmericaView is the outgrowth of a 1998 research and education pilot project, OhioView, initiated by the USGS and several Ohio universities to overcome Landsat data access challenges.
 OhioView’s objective was to create a prototype system for rapid delivery of Landsat data of Ohio, and to support the use of the data and derived products such as land cover maps in a range of civilian, non-profit research and educational applications.

-The OhioView partners, working closely with the USGS EROS Data Center, successfully established an infrastructure to support routine acquisition, processing, and delivery of Landsat and other remotely sensed data to Ohio.
-In 2000, impressed with the success of OhioView, Congress instructed the USGS to begin expanding and implementing the vision nationwide, and AmericaView was born.
-Incorporated as a 501(c)(3) non-profit organization in 2003, 39 'StateViews‘ currently participate in the AmericaView network.
+The OhioView partners, working closely with the USGS EROS Data Center, established an infrastructure to support routine acquisition, processing, and delivery of Landsat and other remotely sensed satellite data to Ohio.
+In 2000, impressed with the success of OhioView in leveraging the federal investment in moderate resolution data, Congress instructed the USGS to implement the vision nationwide, and AmericaView was born.
+Incorporated as a 501(c)(3) non-profit organization in 2003, 41 ‘StateViews‘ currently participate in the AmericaView network.